wp-plugins/paypal-payment-button-by-vcita/readme.txt

 == Installation ==

-= Install vCita PayPal Payments for WordPress =
+= Install WP PayPal and Stripe Online Payments By vCita =

-1. Download “PayPal Button and Online Payment by vCita” and activate it.
+1. Download “WP PayPal and Stripe Online Payments By vCita” and activate it.
 2. Connect your WordPress site With you vCita account.
 You may connect an existing account or create an account via the plugin by simply providing your Email address.
 This Email will be used for notifications from vCita, and will never be available to your clients and website visitors.
 3. Connect your PayPal account to set where payments should be transferred to.
 Select payments currency.
 4. Customize your PayPal payment button and LiveSite widget and add it to any page or post using the shortcode